 The cheapest grade of ball.
 They may include x-outs, refinished balls, old balls or ones with blemishes.
 They will exhibit clear signs of wear and tear but should still be useful as practice balls.

 Depending on the company you may find the range of balls in a given grade a bit more flexible than you might like!

 It depends on who you ask.
 According to some studies, even a few hours submerged in water will have a detrimental effect on the ball.
 Of course, it depends on your game how much this is likely to affect your scores.

-If you are a decent player who strikes the ball well more often than not then the performance of a lake ball is going to be more noticeable than a beginner or high handicapper who isn’t hitting that many pure strikes.
+If you are a decent player who strikes the ball well more often than not then the performance of a used ball is going to be more noticeable than a beginner or high handicapper who isn’t hitting that many pure strikes.

-Personally, I can’t say I’ve noticed that big a difference between the performance of lake balls and the same model brand new.
+Personally, I can’t say I’ve noticed that big a difference between the performance of used golf balls and the same model brand new.
 However, I am not talking about a scientific side-by-side comparison.
 If a lake ball costs me 10 yards off the tee and a few yards with an iron I am not going to notice as I’m not that consistent.

 Should A Beginner Use Lake Balls?

 In general, beginners are going to lose quite a few balls starting out so for this reason alone they might find it beneficial to use them.
 They won’t feel the pain in their wallet quite so much!

 Once they have improved to the point where they are striking the ball with more consistency and losing fewer balls they could then start looking at investing in new balls as they can then develop trust and feel with one specific ball model.

 Rather than spending $50 on brand-new balls, you could try out some premium balls for a lot less wedge.
 If you find that you like them you can then start buying them new.